VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/King Fahd International Airport/02-delivery.md

 > **GMP:** SVA123, Cleared Jeddah, MIBRA N687 KIA, Flight plan route, MIBRA2F, Runway 34L, Initial Climb 4000ft, SQWK XXXX

-Altough this is allowed, it consumes time on frequency which maybe needed for other traffic on the frequency.
-Therefore, Rerouting by Private Message is preferred.
+While this is permitted, it occupies valuable airtime that may be required for other traffic.
+For efficiency, rerouting via Private Message is the preferred method.

 ##### 2.2.3.2 Rerouting by private message